Font Configuration

 family = "JetBrains Mono"

-"Noto Sans Mono", # Wide Unicode coverage
+family = "Noto Sans CJK" # Wide Unicode coverage

-"Noto Color Emoji", # Emoji
+family = "Noto Color Emoji" # Emoji

-"Symbols Nerd Font", # Nerd Font icons
+family = "Symbols Nerd Font" # Nerd Font icons

 ]